petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/front-end-client-extensions/tutorials/using-a-theme-favicon-client-extension.md

 {bdg-secondary}`Available Liferay 7.4 U45+/GA45+`

-You can override the default favicon of a page in Liferay using a theme favicon client extension.
-This can be done without changing any Liferay code.
-The client extension overrides the favicon used by the theme on the selected page.
-You'll use this [Sample Workspace](https://github.com/liferay/liferay-portal/tree/master/workspaces/sample-workspace) to build and deploy your client extension.
+With a theme favicon client extension, you can override the theme's favicon on the selected page.
+Start with the [sample workspace](https://github.com/liferay/liferay-portal/tree/master/workspaces/sample-workspace) to build and deploy your client extension.

 ## Prerequisites